Mayflower: Legacy

 The Pilgrim ship Mayflower has a famous place in American history as a symbol of early European colonization of the future United States.
-As described by the European History channel:
+As described by Richard Bevan:

 The main record for the voyage of Mayflower and the disposition of the Plymouth Colony comes from the letters and journal of William Bradford, who was a guiding force and later the governor of the colony.
 His detailed record of the journey is one of the primary sources used by historians, and the most complete history of Plymouth Colony that was written by a Mayflower passenger.

 The American national holiday, Thanksgiving, originated from the first Thanksgiving feast held by the Pilgrims in 1621, a prayer event and dinner to mark the first harvest of the Mayflower settlers.

 The 300th Anniversary of Mayflower's Landing was commemorated in 1920 and early 1921 by celebrations throughout the United States and by countries in Europe.
 Delegations from England, Holland and Canada met in New York.
 The mayor of New York, John Francis Hylan, in his speech, said that the principles of the Pilgrim's Mayflower Compact were precursors to the United States Declaration of Independence.
 While American historian George Bancroft called it "the birth of constitutional liberty."
 Governor Calvin Coolidge similarly credited the forming of the Compact as an event of the greatest importance in American history:

-With twenty Mayflower historical societies throughout the country, along with an unknown number of descendants, the celebration was expected to last during much of 1920.
+With twenty Mayflower historical societies throughout the country, the celebration was expected to last during much of 1920.
 As a result of World War I ending a few years earlier, the original plan to hold a world's fair in its honor was canceled.

 The government issued a Pilgrim Tercentenary half dollar, which portrays the ship on its reverse and passenger William Bradford on its obverse.

+According to the General Society of Mayflower Descendants, there are "35 million Mayflower descendants in the world".